 I enjoyed watching our first city council members lay the foundation for our city.
 They were genuinely concerned about residential areas and how to best protect them."

 - Submitted by Rhonda Livingston, Centennial resident, 27 years in the same home

 - "We’ve had the pleasure of owning businesses in Centennial for more than a decade.
 We are fortunate to have found a Centennial home for our next venture, Big Blue Swim School, which is at the corner of Smoky Hill and Himalaya and opens to the public in May.
 Centennial has been a wonderful place for us because it’s filled with active families and business owners who make it feel like a community.

 Quite simply, we love the vibe in Centennial!
 It’s a great blend of city and suburb with plenty of green space, a commitment to help small business owners, and an incredible community feel celebrated by its residents.
 The blended demographics gives Centennial character and is a great cross section of culture in the region.
 We love it here and look forward to our next 20 years in Centennial!"

-- Submitted by Wendy and Eric Skaalerud, Centennial residents, over 10 years in Centennial
+- Submitted by Wendy and Eric Skaalerud, Centennial residents for over 10 years

 Photos Contributed by Residents

 Check out images shared by Centennial residents.
 Drag your mouse over each image to see a description.